manuelkiessling/simplecd/README.md

 If instead an HTTP URL is provided as the fourth parameter, SimpleCD will prefix any commit id it outputs with this URL.

+If a fifth parameter, `--tag-on-success`, is provided, then SimpleCD will annotate the rolled out commit with tag name `simplecd-rollout-<date in ISO 8601 format to "seconds" precision>`.

+Note that because colons are not allowed in git tag names, these are replaced with an underscore.
+The result looks like this:
+`simplecd-rollout-2019-04-13T10_50_43+00_00`.

 ## License